KIA ORA KATOA,

 Hence my passion for helping others to do this through my Assertiveness Training course.

-I have a wealth of tools, skills, knowledge and wisdom that I have been blessed to acquire after many years of personal healing, counselling, and personal growth as I recovered from my own childhood trauma experienced while at primary school.
+I have a wealth of tools, skills, knowledge and wisdom that I have been blessed to acquire after many years of personal healing, counselling, and personal growth as I recovered from the childhood trauma that I had experienced while at primary school.

 As a rebellious 17 year old teenager, I rode on the back of a motorcycle with no helmet and felt the anticipation, the excitement, the speed and the freedom, alongside that nagging fear that would suddenly show itself as a sudden " eek.... but what if something goes wrong "?